-The Board of Management is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality matters, human resources performance indicators and health and safety matters.
-The Board of Management met six times in 2017/18.
+The Board of Management is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality matters, student activity and performance, human resources performance indicators and health and safety matters.
+The Board of Management met four times in 2018/19.